GM aims to end sale of gasoline, diesel-powered cars, SUVs, light trucks by 2035

-GM, which also said it plans to become carbon neutral by 2040, made its announcement just over a week after President Joe Biden took office pledging to tackle greenhouse gas emissions and dramatically boost the sales of electric vehicles.
+GM, which also said it plans to become carbon neutral by 2040, made the dramatic announcement just over a week after President Joe Biden took office pledging to tackle greenhouse gas emissions and dramatically boost sales of electric vehicles.

-GM sold 2.55 million vehicles in the United States last year, only about 20,000 of which were EVs.
+GM sold 2.55 million vehicles in the United States last year, but only about 20,000 were EVs - Chevy Bolt hatchbacks.
 It said in November it was investing $27 billion in electric and autonomous vehicles over the next five years, up from $20 billion planned before the coronavirus pandemic.

-GM, which was up as much as 7.4% on Thursday, was trading up 3% at midday eastern time.
+GM’s stock, which climbed as much as 7.4% earlier on Thursday, was trading up 4.1% in afternoon trading.

+Chief Executive Mary Barra has aggressively pushed GM to embrace electric vehicles and shift away from gasoline-powered vehicles.

-“We’re taking actions so that we can eliminate tailpipe emissions by 2035,” said Dane Parker, GM’s chief sustainability officer, in a briefing with reporters.
+“We’re taking actions so that we can eliminate tailpipe emissions by 2035,” Dane Parker, GM’s chief sustainability officer, told a media briefing.
 “Setting a goal for us 15 years from now is absolutely reachable.”

 EDF President Fred Krupp said in a statement: “with this extraordinary step forward, GM is making it crystal clear that taking action to eliminate pollution from all new light-duty vehicles by 2035 is an essential element of any automaker’s business plan.”